apparebit/asciifx/README.md

 There also are probability distributions that are surprisingly hostile to casual human use.
 (No, μ and σ are *not* the mean and standard deviation of the log-normal distribution.
 Yes, they are the customary parameters for that distribution nonetheless.
-Converting mean and standard deviation to these parameters is left as an exercise for the reader. 😈)
+Converting the mean and standard deviation to these parameters is left as an exercise for the reader. 😈)

 ---